luziandrade/milestone_project_mytravels/README.md

 What other people say about their adventures.

 #### [Contact us](https://mytravels-milestone-luanaandrade.c9users.io/contactus.html "Contact us")
-Where users can submi their experiece
+Where users can submit their experiece

 ### Functionality of the projet